 Whole plants were harvested 10 days post inoculation (dpi).
 Harvested plants were subsequently flash frozen in liquid nitrogen, stored at -80°C for 1 week, and lyophilized.
 Once dried, whole plants were ground with a mortar and pestle.
 RNA was extracted with a modified version of Kumar et al. 2007 (Supplementary document 1).
 Estimates of RNA quality and quantity were determined by fragment analysis (Advanced Analytical Technologies Inc., Ankeny, IA) at Washington State University’s Center for Reproductive Biology, Molecular Biology and Genomics Core.

 Samples of 3 biological replicate samples from each treatment were sent to Novogene corporations (Beijing, China) for library preparation and sequencing.
-In shor}|fter RNA qualification, mRNA was enriched with oligo (dT) beads, cDNA was synthesized and purified with end-repairs and the addition of poly (A) tails and ligation of adapters.
+In short after RNA qualification, mRNA was enriched with oligo (dT) beads, cDNA was synthesized and purified with end-repairs and the addition of poly (A) tails and ligation of adapters.
 Fragments were amplified and sequenced on an Illumina NovaSeq 6000 platform (Illumina, San Diego, CA).